 Regularly check the liquid gas installation, looking for possible leaks.
-Check all connections with soapy water or liquid detergents (For this the burner valves of the cooker must be closed and the bottle and installation valves must be opened).
+Check all connections with soapy water or liquid detergents (For this the burner valves of the cooker must be closed and the bottle and installation valves open).

 If there are any leaks, close the bottle valve and have a technician repair the whole installation before using it again.